 The information on our site should be clear and simple to understand.
 We aim to use plain English at all times.

 Where possible we have used Arial font because it is easy to read on screen.
-Some larger headings use Blur font.
-If you have trouble reading any of our headings please email [email protected] to let us know.
+If you have trouble reading any of our website please email [email protected] to let us know.

 We have made sure that the text and background colours contrast so text is easy to read.